Voyega1234/AI-Social-Content/README.md

    ```
    cp .env.example .env
    ```
-   Then edit the `.env` file with your database and OpenAI API credentials.
+   Then edit the `.env` file with your database and Gemini API credentials.

 5. Set up the database:
    ```